phpro/http-tools/README.md

 ];
 ```

+**Built-in plugins**:

+- `AcceptLanguagePlugin`: Makes it possible to add an Accept-Language to a request.

 **Remember**: [There are a shitload of HTTPlug middleware available already.](http://docs.php-http.org/en/latest/plugins/) Try on of them before writing your own one!